The MISSION Act Community Care Program for Funding Veteran Rehab Services

 The MISSION Act Community Care Program allows veterans to receive healthcare from community providers under certain conditions.
 Here is a step-by-step guide on how to apply for this program:

-For additional information or assistance, veterans can contact the VA directly.
+Veterans can contact the VA directly for additional information or assistance.
 It’s important to note that specific criteria must be met for addiction coverage under the MISSION Act, and the process for receiving community care has been streamlined for better service.
-For a comprehensive understanding of eligibility and detailed processes, veterans can refer to the official VA resources.
+Veterans can refer to the official VA resources for a comprehensive understanding of eligibility and detailed processes.

 Document Checklist for MISSION Act Community Care Program Application